-In its early days, Riverside was mostly working class with many of the locals employed by the nearby railway or one of the local market gardens.
-Some of the original labourers cottages from this time still exist there today.
-Once the Riverside Village officially joined the city of Toronto in the 1880s, many of the beautiful Victorian and Edwardian homes that line the streets of this neighbourhood were built here, bringing new prosperity to the area.
+In its early days, Riverside was a mostly working class neighbourhood, with many of the residents employed by the nearby railway or one of the local market gardens.
+Some of the original cottages from this era still exist today.
+After Riverside Village officially joined the City of Toronto in the 1880s, many of the beautiful Victorian and Edwardian homes that now line the streets were built, which brought a new prosperity to the area.

 Housing and Accommodation

-With it’s close proximity to the downtown core, Riverside is remarkably affordable by Toronto standards.
+With its close proximity to the downtown core, Riverside is remarkably affordable by Toronto standards.
 There are a variety of condominium living options available here ranging from trendy hard and soft lofts to condominium townhomes.
-Most of the houses in this neighbourhood are heritage homes and feature Victorian, Second Empire or Edwardian architecture.
+Most of the houses in this neighbourhood are designated as Heritage Homes and feature Victorian, Second Empire or Edwardian architecture.
 The older semi-detached and attached townhomes are quite narrow and generally do not include off street parking.

 JUST LISTED IN RIVERSIDE

-Riverside includes some of Toronto’s more remarkable century old buildings that have provided the perfect backdrop for the many shops and restaurants that have recently sprung up in the area.
-Some would describe the area as Bohemian due to the eclectic and artsy businesses along Queen Street and mingling of people from all walks of life.
+Riverside includes some of Toronto’s most remarkable century-old buildings that provide a perfect backdrop for the many shops and restaurants that have recently sprung up in the area.
+Some might describe the area as Bohemian, due to the eclectic and artsy businesses along Queen Street and the mingling of people from all walks of life.
 Riverside is a neighbourhood that has drawn on its history as the impetus for a new era of prosperity and growth.
-The beautification of the neighbourhood is attributed to the Riverside Business Improvement Area.
-A renewed pride of ownership in the community is evident in the area’s award-winning revitalization projects that include new pedestrian lighting and façade restorations.
+The beautification of the neighbourhood is attributed to the Riverside Business Improvement Area, and a renewed pride of ownership in the community is evident in the area’s award-winning revitalization projects that include façade restorations and new pedestrian lighting.

-When you are in Riverside it is hard to imagine you’re just a hop, skip and a jump away from downtown Toronto.
+When you are in Riverside it is hard to imagine you’re just a hop, skip, and a jump away from downtown Toronto.
 The railway corridor and the Don Valley that border this neighbourhood have resulted in a tightly knit community within a well defined area.
-Some notable neighbourhood landmarks include: the New Broadview Hotel, Ralph Thornton Community Centre, The Opera House, Jimmy Simpson Park and Recreation Centre, Toronto’s east chinatown, the recently revitalized Don Mount Court/Rivertowne mixed income public housing development, and last but not least De Grassi Street.
-This street was made famous by the popular CBC Degrassi series of television shows for youth.
-While largely filmed elsewhere the vibe of the show originated with this area and many exterior shots were filmed in this neighbourhood.
+Some notable neighbourhood landmarks are the New Broadview Hotel, Ralph Thornton Community Centre, The Opera House, Jimmy Simpson Park and Recreation Centre, Toronto’s East Chinatown, the recently revitalized Don Mount Court/Rivertowne mixed income public housing development, and De Grassi Street of television and Drake fame.
+While largely filmed elsewhere the vibe of the show De Grassi originated in this area and many exterior shots were filmed there.

-Riverside, nestled between Leslieville and Corktown, is growing in popularity and remains an attractive neighbourhood in terms of real estate prices by Toronto standards.
+Riverside, nestled between Leslieville and Corktown, is growing in popularity and remains an attractive neighbourhood in terms of real estate prices.
 Seeing the potential of the neighbourhood, developers are actively building condos and lofts in the area.
-The beautiful Broadview Lofts were one of the earliest in the area.
-Some newer buildings offer very attractively priced one and two bedroom units that are ideal options for first time buyers and young professionals who like the neighbourhood vibe without being too far from downtown.
-If it’s a house you’re seeking, there are a small selection of fully detached houses that rarely hit the market and some older semi-detached and attached row houses that are more common but can be quite narrow.
+The beautiful Broadview Lofts were one of the earliest in the area, and some newer buildings offer very attractively priced one- and two-bedroom units.
+These options are great for first-time buyers and young professionals who like the neighbourhood vibe while being close to downtown.
+If it’s a house you’re seeking, there is a small selection of fully detached houses that rarely hit the market, along with some older semi-detached and attached row houses that are more common, but can be quite narrow.

-This is a diverse area with many different immigrant cultures, young professionals and creative types.
+This is a culturally diverse area filled with young professionals and creative types.